 Let’s say that your product is virtual phone lines.
 You might find that:

-- Competitor 1 offer a single free virtual phone line, but it only is a basic phone line with voice call and voicemail
+- Competitor 1 offer a single free virtual phone line, but it only is a basic phone line with voice calls and voicemail

 These are all going to appeal to different audiences due to what features are available at what pricing structure, and it’s important to consider where your product fits in and which pricing structures and price points will make you competitive.